PranitThomas/Formula-One-Companion-Website/README.md

 ## Images and Copyright

 The images used in this project are obtained from the [Formula1.com](https://www.formula1.com) website.
-All rights belong to the Formula One World Championship Limited.
+All rights belong to the Formula One World Championship Limited©.